pypa/bandersnatch/DEVELOPMENT.md

 We use GitHub.
 To get started I'd suggest visiting https://guides.github.com/

 ### Pre Install

 Please make sure you system has the following:

 - Python 3.6.1 or greater
 - git cli client

-Also esure you can authenticate with GitHub via SSH Keys or HTTPS.
+Also ensure you can authenticate with GitHub via SSH Keys or HTTPS.

 ### Checkout `bandersnatch`

-Lets now cd to where we want the code and use hg:
+Lets now cd to where we want the code and clone the repo:

 - `cd somewhere`
 - `git clone git@github.com:pypa/bandersnatch.git`